 Acadian Maple Syrup – Maple syrup ALWAYS makes the perfect gift.
 Acadian Maple Syrup is one of the more popular maple syrups in the province and the one you can often find most widely available.
 They have a storefront in Upper Tantallon and can be found at Sobeys grocery stores and other locations.
 You can buy their maple syrup in various sized containers as well, perfect for stocking stuffers too.
 Other maple products include maple cookies, maple peanut brittle, maple hard candy and more.
 They are owned by Authentic Seacoast who also locally make Fortress Rum, Rare Bird Craft Beer and Full Steam Coffee.
 Learn more HERE.

 Rousseau Chocolatier makes some of the finest chocolates in Nova Scotia.
 Crafted by Julien Rousseau-Dumarcet a chocolatier from the South of France.
 Their products are made with as many locally sourced ingredients as possible and change seasonally.
 Aside from their truffles and delicious macarons, they also sell very Nova Scotian items like chocolate lobsters.
+For the holidays they also offer chocolate filled advent calendars and Limited Holiday Edition: Artisan Chocolate Bars like Eggnog Caramel and Ginger Bread Caramel.
 If you can’t decide what to get they also offer several gift basket options for the perfect present for the chocolate lover in your life.
 Shop now on their site HERE.

 Book of Donair – Nova Scotia is known for its donairs which are actually the official food of Halifax.
 This delicious spicy shaved meat concoction with a sweet sauce is quite tasty and you can learn all about it in this new book.
 Written by Nova Scotian food blogger Lindsay Wickstrom the “Book of Donair: Everything you wanted to know about the Halifax street food that became Canada’s favourite kebab” can make the perfect gift for the food lover on your Christmas list.
 It also ships a lot easier than lobsters or a donair itself.
 Learn more about the book HERE.